mjgordon/kuka-rpi-controller/readme.md

 ## Adding new tools

 Each tool's code should have its own folder in the tool-files directory.
 You will also need to edit the startup script so the tool is selectable.
-At the top, add a new variable in the '# define programs' heading. e.g.
+At the top, add a your tool name to the list in the '# define tools' heading. e.g.
 ```
-# define programs
+# define tool

-program_screen = 0
-program_vacuum_gripper = 1
-...
-program_my_program = 4
+tools = ('tool-screen','tool-vacuum-gripper','tool-my-tool')
 ```

-Then under the 'start chosen program heading', add a new elif statement e.g.
+Then under the 'run code for chosen tool' heading, add a new elif statement e.g.
 ```
-elif (program_id == program_my_program):
+elif (tool-name == 'tool-my-tool'):
-     /home/pi/kuka-rpi-controller/tool-file/my-tool/my-tool-start
+     /home/pi/kuka-rpi-controller/tool-files/my-tool/my-tool-start
 ```

 ## Internet Access